zhuethanca/DiffusionCurves/writeup/entry.md

 <img src="Dolphin Curves Only.png" alt="drawing" width="250"/>
 <img src="Dolphin Render Dense.png" alt="drawing" width="250"/>
 <p align=center>
-(Left) Original Image (Center) Diffusion Curve Representation (Right) Rendered Diffusion Curves
+(Left) Original image (Center) Diffusion curve representation (Right) Rendered diffusion curves

 Like diffusion curves, edges are precisely lines which are different colours on different sides.
 This means that diffusion curves occur exclusively at edges in an image.
 Edge detection is a much-studied problem, and this project uses the Canny edge detection algorithm.
 The output of Canny edge detection is a black-and-white image, which has white pixels at edges and black pixels elsewhere.
 It can be considered as a matrix, where white colour (or 1) denotes an edge at that location and black (or 0) denotes no edge.
-The algorithm's sensitivity is controlled by two parameters.
+The sensitivity of Canny edge detection is controlled by two parameters which can be input into our program and changed interactively.

 <p align=center>
 <img src="Dolphin Edges Sparse.png" alt="drawing" width="250"/>